Palliative care is about making someone as comfortable as possible during their illness and treatment for it. This includes:

 Palliative home care can involve:

 As we mentioned, some people receive palliative care at home rather than in a hospital or hospice.
-This could be through choice or necessity, but in either case, a plan will be put in place to help manage your care.
+This could be through choice or necessity, but in either case, a holistic palliative care plan will be put in place to help manage your care.

 As with any kind of home nursing, you will need to discuss your requirements with whoever you choose to provide the care.
 You must get bespoke care, tailored to your needs.